On August 15, 1971, President Nixon killed the last remnants of the gold standard.

 Gold is still bouncing around its lows.
 Gold mining stocks are still very cheap.
 I expect returns to be at least as great as they were during that paradigm shift in the international monetary system.

-This is exactly why Doug Casey and I put together a time-sensitive video explaining how it could all go down.
+This is exactly why legendary investor and bestselling author Doug Casey put together a time-sensitive video explaining how it could all go down.

 You absolutely must see this urgent video.
 Click here to watch it now.